Will Creighton cover the spread vs. Villanova? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Creighton has a 7-2 record against the spread and a 9-0 record overall when putting up more than 64.7 points.
+- Creighton is 7-2 against the spread and 9-0 overall when scoring more than 64.7 points.

 Bet on this or any college basketball matchup at BetMGM